anubhavsrivastava/theanubhav.com/_posts/2019-04-7-coping-with-technical-debts.md

 #### Part 2 of 2

+Read the first part - [Don't delay your technical debts](/2019/03/10/dont-delay-technical-debts/)

 Following article would explain most of scenarios with regards to frontend/web development but simply can be applied as in general software development.

 ### Table of contents